spectrum-health-systems/MAWSC/Documentation/Sourcecode/MAWSC.md

 </div>

 # About this namespace
-Main MAWSC namespace.

-This is the entry point for MAWSC, and handles the initialization/startup of a new MAWSC session.
+The MAWSC namespace is the entry point for MAWSC, and handles the initialization/startup of a new MAWSC session.
+This namespace doesn't have much to it, it just handles the initialization of a new MAWSC session.
+Most of the heavy lifting is done by other namespaces/classes/methods.

 # Sourcecode documentation

 <details>
 <summary>
   <b>MAWSC.cs</b><br>
-  The main namespace, and entry point for MAWSC.
+  Initializes a new MAWSC session.
 </summary>
-This namespace doesn't have much to it, it just handles the initialization of a new MAWSC session.
-Most of the heavy lifting is done by other namespaces/classes/methods.
 <br>

 ## `MawscInitializer()`